 Fortunately, C# provides us with the complex type named array.

 Arrays are the reference data types that consist of data of the same type, arranged in the sequential collection.
 We can access any information inside an array by stating the name of the array and the position of the data.
 The data position inside an array is called Index.
 In arrays indexes are zero-based.
-That means that the first element is stored on the zero index and the last element is on the array.
-Length – 1 index.
+That means that the first element is stored on the zero index and the last element is on the array Length – 1 index.
 So, if our array has 5 elements, indexes are addressed from 0 to 4.

 Array Declaration and Initialization